Spring Birdathon: How to Participate in 2014

 - You can join more than one team.

-- If you register early, we will add your name and team to the participant list to receive online sponsors.
+- If you register early, we will add your name to the participant list to receive online sponsors.

 - Team Leaders should verify that all their team members registered online so we can credit the team for all donations.